Theme from New York, New York: Certifications

-In popular culture
+Legacy

 The song has been embraced as a celebration of New York City, and is often heard at New York City social events, such as weddings and bar mitzvahs.
 Many sports teams in New York City have played this song in their arenas/stadiums, but the New York Yankees are the most prominent example.
 It has been played over the loudspeakers at both the original and current Yankee Stadiums at the end of every Yankee home game since July 1980.
 Originally, Sinatra's version was played after a Yankees win, and the Minnelli version after a loss.
-However, due to a complaint from Minnelli, the Sinatra version is now heard regardless of the game's outcome.
+However, due to a complaint from Minnelli, the Sinatra version was heard regardless of the game's outcome until the 2025 season, when the Yankees retired the use of Sinatra's version after home losses, opting instead to rotate different songs instead.

+By the mid-1980s, the song was ubiquitous as the theme in commercials for Kraft's Philadelphia Cream Cheese.

+While collaborating with Queen on the soundtrack to Highlander, director Russell Mulcahy begged Freddie Mercury to record "New York, New York".
+The singer obliged and his 30-second performance appears in the film just before the climax.

+Liza Minnelli performed the song live during the July 4, 1986 ceremony marking the rededication of the Statue of Liberty after extensive renovations.

-Liza Minnelli performed it live on September 21, 2001 at Shea Stadium during the seventh inning stretch which was the first game in New York after the attacks on the World Trade Center.
+Minnelli also performed it on September 21, 2001 at Shea Stadium during the seventh-inning stretch.
+It was the first game in New York after the attacks on the World Trade Center.
 The Mets beat the Braves with a dramatic home run by Mike Piazza.
-It is known as the “9/11 game”.
+It is known as the "9/11 game".

+In 2004, "New York, New York" ranked #31 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.

+In the 2005 Arrested Development episode "Queen for a Day" Tobias Fünke starts singing the song in presence of Minnelli's character Lucille Austero, causing her to roll her eyes and complain that "everyone thinks they're Frank Sinatra."